 The Pro Plan, which is the top plan, comes with priority customer support and allows you to build pages with WooCommerce or VirtueMart products in WordPress and Joomla.

-The Online Builder plans follow a similar structure, with hosting service included.
+The Online Builder plans follow a similar structure, with hosting services included.

 Nicepage accepts payments via most major credit cards and PayPal.